venicegeo/beachfront-py/readme.md

 bf-py is a library of functions used in the creation of shoreline extraction algorithms for the Beachfront project.

+## Modules

+### Vectorize

+The vectorize module supplies functions for tracing a binary imagery that may have nodata values, and converting to geo-located or lat-lon coordinates.

+## Development

 ### Branches
 The 'develop' branch is the default branch and contains the latest accepted changes to the code base.
 Changes should be created in a branch and Pull Requests issues to the 'develop' branch.
 Releases (anything with a version number) should issue a PR to 'master', then tagged with the proper version using `git tag`.
 Thus, the 'master' branch will always contain the latest tagged release.